Last visited: November 20, 2012

 The word “authentic” is a bit tricky because in the context of North America, let alone Vancouver, almost nothing ethnic will ever be.
 The available ingredients and tastes are different and not everything can be easily sourced which affects the overall flavours of the cuisine.
 It puts a damper on things, but there is a brighter side.
 Generally in North America it is much more open minded when it comes to straying away from “authentic” because it’s so multi-cultural.
 Drawing inspiration from local ingredients and various cultures is the beauty of what we have to offer.

-So if you’re looking for traditional and “authentic” Spanish tapas then book a ticket to Spain, but if you’re open to a Spanish inspired menu with a nod to local and seasonal ingredients (although not all local) then I welcome you to Espana.
+So if you’re looking for traditional and “authentic” Spanish tapas then maybe going to Spain is your best option, but if you’re open to a Spanish inspired menu with a nod to local and seasonal ingredients (although not all local) then I welcome you to Espana.

 The ambiance didn’t really do anything for me, but at least it wasn’t cheesy like many ethnic restaurants that try way too hard on Denman.
 Espana feel a bit like La Brasserie on Davie and it even made me miss Mis Trucos (modern Mediterranean tapas).
 The room, romantic lighting and candle-lit tables were fancier than the menu lead on, but I’m always “food first” so that didn’t bother me.